-Notes on Responsibility for housing policy: National/Federal level Regional/State level Municipal level J: Jointly.
+Notes on Responsibility for housing policy: \ national/federal level \\ regional/state level \\\ municipal level J: Jointly.

 Rent controls in the private rental sector which do not allow initial rents to go above a certain ceiling are in place in half of the countries.
 In Germany and Ireland, rents are capped in some designated areas.
-In Ireland they are called 'Rent Pressure Zones', where private landlords cannot raise rents above the set ceiling for a certain time period (Lima, 2018; OECD, 2019d).
-Given that both countries have a large private rental sector on which they mostly rely to provide housing, such measures to control market rents aim to keep costs at a rate that low-income tenants can afford.
+In Ireland they are called 'Rent Pressure Zones', where private landlords cannot raise rents above the set ceiling for a certain period (Lima, 2018; OECD, 2019d).
+Given that both countries have a large private rental sector on which they mostly rely to provide housing, such measures to control market rents aim to keep costs at a rate which low-income tenants can afford.
 As there is a shortage in the supply of new rental housing, it has been argued that the same system also makes it increasingly difficult for new entrants to find affordable accommodation in the private rental market (insider-outsider problem) (Lima, 2018).